sayanta01/JS/notes/fullstackopen/01-intro-to-react/01-react.md

 Templating languages

 # Vocab
-Nevertheless - still
+Nevertheless - Still
 Defining - Creating
 Logs - Prints
-Adjacent - next to each other
+Adjacent - Next to each other